Do you want to stand out in Amazon Search results? Let’s face it, it’s a tough world with stiff competition in every product niche on Amazon.

-Previously, there was this Seller Rating metric, that was an overall score of customer experience related to each seller.
+Previously, there was this Seller Rating metric, which was an overall score of customer experience related to each seller.
 It has recently been removed from all Seller Central accounts.
-It did have a high impact on the Buy Box though, but is no longer relevant.
+It did have a high impact on the Buy Box once, but it’s no longer relevant.

 However, your most recent feedback plays the greatest effect on the Buy Box, thus your sales.
 We’ve seen how sellers underestimate their feedback score and its influence on your sales.

-Although, recently this mental model has changed, at least for marketplace sellers we work with.
-They brought to their business life a new winning habit of negative feedback removal.
+Although, recently this psychological model has changed, at least for marketplace sellers we work with.
+They introduced a new winning habit to their business life: negative feedback removal.

-Why it does it pay off for you?
-Simply, because during such a short time when you have negative feedback Amazon can’t “punish” you.
+Why does it pay off for you?
+During such a short time when you have negative feedback Amazon can’t “punish” you.

-During a short time period while you have negative feedback, Amazon can’t lower your products in the search results.
+During this short period of time, while you have negative feedback, Amazon can’t lower your products in the search results.

 Remember Amazon is the search engine, which actually means it’s a huge piece of software.
 It runs its “punishment” software in batches every N minutes.
 Meaning, the ideal option is to remove negative feedback fast, so Amazon cannot start ranking your products lower in its search results.

-Treat negative feedback as a buyer’s attempt to talk with you.
+Treat negative feedback as a buyer’s attempt to talk to you.

 Treat negative feedback from the buyer in the same way.
-It’s an attempt to talk with you.
+It’s an attempt to communicate with you.
 Don’t think about it as something firm.
 Indeed, you can change it relatively easy.
-Just be immediate.
+Just be fast.